 About Sentara Healthcare

 Sentara Healthcare celebrates more than 125 years of innovation, compassion and community benefit.
 Based in Norfolk, Va., Sentara is a diverse not-for-profit family of 12 hospitals, an array of integrated services, the Optima Health Plan and a team 28,000 strong on a mission to improve health every day.
-This mandate is pursued through a disciplined strategy to achieve Top 10% performance in key measures through shared best practices, transformation of primary care through clinical integration and strategic growth that adds value to the communities we serve in Virginia and North Carolina.
+This mandate is pursued through a disciplined strategy to achieve Top 10% performance in key measures through shared best practices, the transformation of primary care through clinical integration and strategic growth that adds value to the communities we serve in Virginia and North Carolina.